danbev/learning-iot/notes/lora.md

 which stands for peer-to-peer.
 In this case LoraWAN is not using but just LoRa using raw MAC communication to send commands and messages directly like in a P2P network.

+### The Things Network Gateway
+I got an indoor The Things Network Gateway as I was not able to connect to a public gateway in my area.

+When configuring the gateway I ran into an issue where after connecting to the device using http://192.168.4.1/ and adding my wifi network the green led on the gateway would just blink about every second and nothing else would happen.
+What I ended up doing is tethering via my phone and then it was able to connect and a steady green light came on after a while.
+But I don't want to have this kind of set up.